Compositr/mathsgen/README.md

 npm i
 ```

-Once that is complete, type this exact phrase
+Once that is complete, type this phrase.
+Replace the "-" symbol with /,*,- or + for that respective type of worksheet.

 ```
 $env:GENERATE_TYPE="-"; node index
 ```
 You should now find a worksheet.pdf file generated.